The random normal matrix model: insertion of a point charge: Introduction and main results

-where $Q_0$ is a nontrivial, non-negative polynomial, homogeneous of degree $2k$ with $\Lap P=\Lap Q_0$, and where $h$ is a harmonic polynomial of degree at most $2k$.
+where $Q_0$ is a non-negative, homogeneous function of degree $2\lambda$, and where $h$ is a harmonic polynomial of degree at most $2\lambda$ and $\epsilon$ is a positive number.
+In this article, we assume that the potential has the above canonical decomposition and that the $O$-term remains small after taking Laplacians:

+If $Q$ is real analytic at the origin, then we surely obtain the canonical decomposition by Taylor series expansion.
+We also assume that $Q_0$ and $\Lap Q_0$ are positive definite, i.e., $Q_0>0$ and $\Lap Q_0>0$ when $z\ne 0$.

-We refer to the polynomial $Q_0$ as the \textit{dominant part} of $Q$.
-Typically, we shall find that the rescaled ensemble depends in a 'universal' way on $Q_0$ and $c$.
+We refer to the homogeneous function $Q_0$ as the \textit{dominant part} of $Q$.
+Typically, we shall find that the rescaled ensemble depends in a ``universal'' way on $Q_0$ and $c$.

 \begin{rem} Subtracting an $n$-dependent constant from $Q$ does not change the problem, so we can assume $Q(0)=h(0)=0$.
 We can likewise assume that $\pert(0)=0$.
-(See \eqref{pot1} for notation.)
 In the following, except when otherwise is explicitly stated, we assume that these normalizations are made. \end{rem}

-\begin{defn} We say that the point $p=0$ is a \textit{regular} point if $c=0$ and $k=1$; otherwise it is \textit{singular} of type $(k,c)$.
-If $c\ne 0$ and $k=1$ we speak of a \textit{conical singularity}.
-We have a \textit{bulk singularity} if $c=0$ and $k> 1$, and a \textit{combined singularity} if $c\ne 0$ and $k> 1$. \end{defn}
+\begin{defn} We say that the point $p=0$ is a \textit{regular} point if $c=0$ and $\lambda=1$; otherwise it is \textit{singular} of type $(\lambda,c)$.
+If $c\ne 0$ and $\lambda=1$ we speak of a \textit{conical singularity}.
+We have a \textit{bulk singularity} if $c=0$ and $\lambda\ne 1$, and a \textit{combined singularity} if $c\ne 0$ and $\lambda\ne 1$. \end{defn}

 We now recall some terminology with respect to the system $\{\zeta_j\}_1^n$ and its rescaled counterpart $\{z_j\}_1^n$.
 As a general rule, we designate non-rescaled objects by boldface symbols $\bfR,\bfK,\bfL$, etc., while rescaled objects are written in italics, $R,K,L$, etc.